henryuks129/HNGTASK-3/README.md

 Ensure consistent spacing and sizing of images for a polished appearance.
 Loading State
 Implement a loading state for when images are not ready for display.
-Display a skeleton loader or loading spinner when loading is true to indicate ongoing data retrieval.
+Display a loading spinner when loading is true to indicate ongoing data retrieval.
-Search Functionality
-Include a search field that allows users to filter the image list based on tags associated with the images.
+Include a search field that allows users to filter the image list based on tags.
 Enhance the user experience by enabling quick access to specific images.

-Drag-and-Drop
+## Drag-and-Drop

 Implement the ability for authenticated users to drag and drop images within the gallery.
 Ensure smooth and intuitive drag-and-drop interactions.
 Provide visual cues and animations to enhance user feedback during the process.
 Responsive Design
-Ensure that the gallery is responsive and functions seamlessly on various devices, including desktop screens, mobile phones, and tablets.
 Design Flexibility
 While adhering to the above requirements, exercise creative freedom to design a unique and visually appealing user interface.
-Acceptance Criteria
-Functional Authentication: A fully functional authentication process is in place.
-Drag-and-Drop Feature: A fully functional drag-and-drop feature is implemented.
-Responsiveness: The design is responsive across various desktop screens, including mobile and tablet screens.
-User Experience: The design is intuitive, appealing, and encourages easy navigation and operation without lagging.
-Image Display: All images have consistent spacing and sizing for a polished appearance.

 ## API Intergration

-- The api used for this application was created locally in a DB.jsx file and it contains the images used for this application, the title and the tags.
+- The api used for this application was created locally in a DB.jsx file and it contains the images used for this application, the title and the tags

 ## Technologies Used

 - React